-Excess winter mortality is the number of deaths over the winter period in excess of the average number of deaths over the non-winter months.
-The method of incorporating these figures into the index for this publication is currently under review.
-Due to the small population of Guernsey, the level of volatility in the excess winter mortality results affects the final index figure disproportionately.
-Public Health Services have calculated an excess winter mortality index as shown in the table below.
+Excess winter mortality is the average number of deaths over the winter months (December to March) in excess of the average number of deaths over the non-winter months (August to November and April to July).
+Due to the small population of Guernsey, the level of volatility in the excess winter mortality would affect the final Health index figure disproportionately, so it is included separately, for information.
+Public Health Services have calculated a three year average excess winter mortality index as shown in the table below.